 First, cut the bottom part of the asparagus, then place it in a glass of water.
 Fill the water until it reaches 1 inch tall in the glass.
 Get a plastic bag, wrap up the asparagus, and put it in the fridge.
 By doing this, you can store your delicious asparagus for 4 days.

-What about the way to freeze asparagus?
+Can you keep asparagus longer by freezing it?
 The answer is “yes.”
-But you have to take several steps, including blanching, flash-freezing, and freezing.
+But you have to take several steps, including blanching and flash-freezing, before doing so.

 4 Asparagus Recipes That You Will Fall For

 It’s time to cook with asparagus.
 If you haven’t come up with any dish, check out my suggestions.
-They are my favorite recipes.
-I am sure they will also become yours after you try them.
+They are my favorite recipes, but they will also become yours after you try them.

 1. Roasted Asparagus